donaldrich80/cicdevs/docs/ansible/full/README.md

 ### Purpose

-Lightweight image for developing and executing Ansible playbooks
+Image for developing and executing Ansible playbooks

 ### Features

 - Ansible

 - Ansible-lint

+- Develop and test roles with Molecule

 - Retrieve Hashicorp Vault secrets in playbooks